Teeth Whitening in Richmond, TX

 Not for the majority of people.
 As mentioned earlier, those patients with severe grinding habits may be sensitive significantly more than the rest of us, and for a longer period of time after the procedure.
 Teeth whitening’s effects do not last indefinitely for most individuals.
 After a few days the discomfort will go away, and you will have a whiter and more beautiful smile.

 Are whitening strips supposed to hurt?

 Yes they can.
 Initially when the chemicals penetrate into your tooth structures they can cause sensitivity, especially to hot and cold.
 The sensitivity and the pain will eventually subside and you will enjoy your beautiful smile for a long time.

 Is teeth whitening permanent?

-Can teeth whitening for on crowns?
+Can teeth whitening work on dental crowns?